Home >

 Jacques Maritain Center

-attempted to direct philosophy's attention toward the good of the artistic product rather than the good of the artist or viewer. --Daniel B Gallagher, A Canterbury Tale, review of 'Grace and Necessity' by Rowan Williams, First Things, April 2007, p.
-49
+attempted to direct philosophy's attention toward the good of the artistic product rather than the good of the artist or viewer. --Daniel B. Gallagher

 - True Humanism (1938);